 Mr. Glass began the practice of law in 1978, and he has a consistently successful record of trial work.
 Since 1984 his civil trial work has included the successful defense of physicians, architects, accountants and lawyers, as well as hospitals, nursing homes, major medical school institutions and companies.

 Mr. Glass has tried in excess of 100 jury trials to verdict.
 Of those, only eight trials have resulted in any award of money damages against his clients.

-Mr. Glass is the Business Development Partner of Hinshaw & Culbertson LLP’s Lawyers for Professionals Department.
-He is a member of the firm’s Executive Committee.
+Mr. Glass is the Business Development Leader for the Health Care Practice Group.
+He is a member of the firm's Executive Committee.
 Mr. Glass is a past regional director and also a past partner-in-charge of both the Belleville and Edwardsville offices.
 In addition, he is a past chair and a current member of Hinshaw's Diversity Committee.

 Before joining Hinshaw & Culbertson LLP in July 1986, Mr. Glass was a prosecutor with the States Attorney's Office of St. Clair County, Illinois.
 He specialized in handling arson, embezzlement and other white-collar crimes, and in four years he successfully prosecuted 23 felony jury trials to verdict without a single loss.

 - St. Clair County Bar Association